-It doesn’t matter if you’re insuring a Lexus, or just need a policy for your beater – we’ve compiled our 25 top tips to help you save as much as possible, maybe even cutting your current auto insurance payment in half!
+It doesn’t matter if you’re insuring a Lexus or just need a policy for your beater – we’ve compiled our 25 top tips to help you save as much as possible.
+These tips could even cut your current auto insurance payment in half!

 Read through our ultimate auto insurance guide and then be sure to enter your zip code above to compare car insurance quotes from many different companies to see how much you might be able to save!

 - Use your occupation to your advantage.
-It might not work for race car drivers or stuntmen, but many jobs qualify for certain discounts.
+Many jobs qualify for certain discounts.
 That’s because insurance companies may consider your line of work to be low risk for car accidents.
-Engineers, for instance, are often considered low risk, probably because they’re always calculating a safe driving distance from the car in front of them.
+Engineers, for instance, are often considered low risk.

 - Check with professional associations.
 Maybe you’re an AAA member.
 Maybe you belong to a small business association , or an alumni organization.
 Just like reserving a hotel room and discovering they have an AAA discount, you should check with any professional associations (as well as your insurance company) to see if you qualify for discounts.

 - Got good health insurance?
 Then don’t worry about spending extra dollars for medical liability.
-While it’s not a bad idea to have, a good health insurance plan should cover you.
-(Of course, you also want to save money on health insurance, but that’s another article.)
+While it’s not a bad idea to have medical liability, a good health insurance plan should cover you.

 - Take a defensive driving course.
 You’ll get a discount if you can prove you took a defensive driving or drivers training course.
-Because insurance companies want you to drive defensively, not offensively.
-No offense.
+Insurance companies want you to drive defensively, not offensively.

 - Encourage your kids to do well in school.
 If your children get better than a B average, and they’re driving age, make sure to report their scholastic achievements to your insurance company.
-They will often reward teens with good grades with discounts on insurance, which you’re probably helping to pay.
+They will often reward teens with good grades with discounts on insurance.

 - Are you eligible for a low-mileage discount?
-If you can prove you carpool or otherwise find a way to drive less than 7,500 miles in your car per year (we don’t recommend a horse, they’re always hungry) you’ll likely spend less when your policy payment is due.
+If you can prove you carpool or otherwise find a way to drive less than 7,500 miles in your car per year, you’ll likely spend less when your policy payment is due.

 - When buying a car, go low profile.
 Car insurance companies pay close attention to statistics related to car models.
 Not all cars are created equal.
 Some are more susceptible to being stolen.
 Some are safer than others.
-Some are just uglier.
-You can find out the top safety picks here (but on aesthetics, you’re on your own).
+You can find out the top safety picks here.

 - Parking discounts.
 If you live in a city and can prove you garage your car, you may be eligible for a reduction, since a garaged car is safer than one on the street.
 And think of the money you’ll save on parking tickets!

 - Buy longer policies.
-If you can, buy policies for a year instead of a period of months, as insurers prefer to have that chunk of money all at once.
+If you can, buy policies for a year instead of several months, as insurers prefer to have that chunk of money all at once.
 You may be able to negotiate better terms for even longer policies.
-Ask nicely.

 - Pay up front.
 Similarly, instead of paying in installments, you will usually save by paying the premium for your policy all at once.
 Again, see if you can sweet-talk your agent into giving you even better rates for a one-time payment.

 - Stay loyal.
 Sometimes it’s best to not skip around on insurance.
-Make sure that you stay with a company for several years; a loyal customer is considered a lower risk than a new customer, who may be, let’s face it, crazy.
+Make sure that you stay with a company for several years; a loyal customer is considered a lower risk than a new customer.

 - Keep your policy up to date with big life changes.
 Did you recently get married?
 Have you moved?
 Did you change your name and move to Guam?
 Don’t forget to update these things for insurance purposes; it could save you some cash.